-Energy bills set to soar after Jeremy Hunt tax-and-spend statement
+Tax rises for everyone and big hikes to energy bills in Jeremy Hunt’s mini-Budget

-Chancellor’s aim is to make UK recession ‘as short and shallow as possible’
+Chancellor’s aim is to bring down inflation and make recession ‘as short and shallow as possible’

+Everybody in the UK will be paying more tax as a result of Thursday’s Autumn Statement, chancellor Jeremy Hunt has said.

-Chancellor Jeremy Hunt has confirmed that government support for energy bills will be targeted at the most vulnerable after April, in a move expected to cost millions of households hundreds of pounds.
+Mr Hunt also confirmed that government support for energy bills will be targeted at the most vulnerable after April, in a move expected to cost millions of households hundreds of pounds.

-Speaking days ahead of his crucial Autumn Statement, Mr Hunt confirmed he expects the UK to plunge into recession and said his goal was to make it “as short and shallow as possible” by bearing down on inflation.
+Speaking days ahead of the crucial mini-Budget , Mr Hunt confirmed he expects the UK to plunge into recession and said his goal was to make it “as short and shallow as possible” by bearing down on inflation.

-The chancellor confirmed that Thursday’s statement will include both tax rises and spending cuts to deal with the additional cost of energy, which he said was the equivalent of funding a second NHS each year.
+The chancellor confirmed his statement will include both tax rises and spending cuts to deal with the blow to the UK’s finances caused by the additional cost of energy, which he said was the equivalent of funding a second NHS each year.

-And he said it will also feature “a long-term plan for clean energy, green energy and cheap energy” to ensure that the UK is never again at the mercy of international events like Russia’s war in Ukraine.
+And he said it will also feature “a long-term plan for clean energy, green energy and cheap energy” to ensure that Britain is never again at the mercy of international events like Russia’s war in Ukraine.

+Speaking to Sky News’s Sunday with Sophy Ridge, Mr Hunt said: “We are all going to be paying a bit more tax.”

+Economist Paul Johnson, director of the Institute of Fiscal Studies, said that Mr Hunt’s comments could mean “some substantial additional taxes”, which could included the reinstatement of the 1.25 per cent hike in national insurance announced by Rishi Sunak earlier this year but cancelled by Liz Truss.

+But with many people not paying income tax or national insurance, the only way for the chancellor to ensure that everyone pays more tax would be to increase VAT, said Mr Johnson.

-Speaking to Sky News’s Sunday with Sophy Ridge, Mr Hunt signalled that the government’s energy support plan – holding all households’ gas and electricity bills to an annual average of £2,500 for the six months to April at a cost of £60bn – is to be slashed back once the winter is over.
+Mr Hunt signalled that the government’s energy support plan – holding all households’ gas and electricity bills to an annual average of £2,500 for the six months to April at a cost of £60bn – is to be slashed back once the winter is over.

 The statement will set out plans for “short-term support for people who need it, but also a long-term plan to really change our approach to energy”, he said.